Best headphones on Amazon Buying Guide: Welcome to What Hi-Fi?'s round-up of the best headphones you can buy on Amazon in 2022.

 Check out the best headphones: all styles, all budgets

-The Sony WH-1000XM4 headphones have it all: a lightweight design, comfort, the convenience of Bluetooth and arguably the best noise-cancelling currently on the market.
+The 2021 What Hi-Fi Award-winning Sony WH-1000XM4 headphones have it all: a lightweight design, comfort, the convenience of Bluetooth and arguably the best noise-cancelling currently on the market.
 Oh, and they sound fantastic too.
-It's no wonder we think they're the best headphones on Amazon right now.
+It's no wonder we think they're some of the best headphones on Amazon.

 They replace the WH-1000XM3 (which are also on Amazon, now at a bargain price), which were fantastic headphones in their own right.
 But the XM4 take performance to a whole new level.
 They sound more detailed, more open, and clearer in their delivery.
 Low frequencies hit with even greater precision.

 They’re super-comfortable too and offer useful new features such as Speak to Chat which allows you to hold a conversation without removing or touching the headphones.
-A premium pair of headphones, no doubt, but worth every penny.
+A premium pair of headphones, no doubt, but there should be some deals around now that their successors (above) have landed.

 Read the full Sony WH-1000XM4 review

-With the new WF-1000XM4, Sony's managed to build on the huge success of the WF-1000XM3 (below) and produce a sensational pair of wireless 'buds.
+Another Sony, another 2021 What Hi-Fi?
+Award winner.
+With the new WF-1000XM4, Sony's managed to build on the huge success of the WF-1000XM3 and produce a sensational pair of wireless 'buds.

 There's dynamics and detail in spades and it's a balanced performance, with taut, precise bass notes and refined, sophisticated vocals.
 You can't help but be carried away by their sense of musicality.